 Why Are People Watching?
 The Collage Hill neighborhood already enjoys a mixed-use zoning, and these properties could see continued use as office or residential multi-family units.
 Such income-producing uses are already conducive to use of federal and state historic preservation tax credits.
 Here, preservation can be considered an attractive amenity to a prospective developer of these projects as a part of an urban “infill” development to cater to nearby student populations.
 Retention of these character-defining structures in the neighborhood could contribute distinctive enhancements to the entire neighborhood.

-The Shaw House at 111 Arden remains a mystery to many in Greensboro.
+The Shaw House at 111 Arden, also known as Edgewood, remains a mystery to many in Greensboro.
 It was most likely built for Judge Thomas J. Shaw, a Superior Court Judge appointed by North Carolina Governor Craig.
 The house was apparently built in 1914-15 by Shaw, and as-such it is one of the earliest estates in Greensboro, predating both the nearby Sunset Hills and the College Park neighborhoods.
 The structure is composed of stone in a Colonial Revival composition featuring shed dormers and a service wing.
 It is currently owned by BB&T Bank.

 Why Are People Watching?
 The Shaw House is not the first estate to fall into bank ownership.
 The Hillside estate of Ethel and Julian Price in Fisher Park fell into ownership by the Bank of America before being sold to purchasers with preservation-oriented plans.
 The Shaw House could see a similar sale, with hopes that a preservation-minded buyer would see fit to complete a considerate restoration of the house.
 Perhaps additional information on the history of the house will inspire such action – everyone loves a great story!

 Pilot Life Insurance Campus